DaleOrders/AWS-Study-Notes/README.md

 ![image](https://user-images.githubusercontent.com/52617475/145321926-99efedf1-c03d-4155-9c26-82e94ca80dad.png)

 Keys are provided by KMS or optionally CloudHSM.
 Dek is loaded onto the host so that KMS can identify which key was used to encrypt the data.
-The data is encrypted leaving the RDS host using the Transparent Data Encryption (TDE).
-The green arrow represents unerypted data and the red arrow represents encrypted data.
-You can use TDE in tandem with encryption at rest, however this may affect performance.
+Amazon RDS supports using Transparent Data Encryption (TDE) to encrypt stored data on your DB instances running Microsoft SQL Server.
+TDE automatically encrypts data before it is written to storage, and automatically decrypts data when the data is read from storage.

 You can only enable encryption when you create the database, and you can not disable it once enabled.
 Any snapshot you create of an encypted database will create an encrypted shapshot which shares the same dek.
 An encrypted database will produce an encrypted read replica (encrypted with the same KMS).
 To create an encrypted database from an unencypted database, you can take a snapshot, apply encryption, then launch.